bcap52/EdgeHAR-Efficient-Human-Activity-Recognition-Using-IMU-Sensors/README.md

  ## Scalability & Inference

 - The pipeline is architected to be modular.
 If new raw accelerometer data (50Hz) is collected from an edge device, it can be passed through this same feature engineering pipeline.
+- MATLAB Mobile extends this to smartphones directly.
+A recorded session exports as a `.mat` file, feeds into the same preprocessing and windowing stages, and produces a prediction without   any changes to the classifier.
 - The model immediately classifies new feature vectors and is architecturally optimized to be ported to edge devices with minimal adaptation.
 - The pipeline can be mapped to a Simulink feature extraction + classification block chain for deployment